 Borun's phone began to beep, indicating that yet another caller was trying to reach him, than another.
 "Hold on, Tazo, hello?
 One second, miss…hello?
 Hello?!"
 The poor officer was being bombarded with calls.

 Suddenly, an impact happened nearby to him with a loud boom.
-His office shook from the noise, papers flying everywhere.
+Borun's office shook from the noise, papers flying everywhere.
 He was thrown off balance from the blast, clinging desperately to his desk as the impact rattled his entire office violently.
 As soon as it subsided he abandoned his desk, leaving the still ringing phone behind, and dashed outside.
-As soon as he stepped out, he looked towards the sky.
+Borun stepped out of his office cautiously, looking up to the sky.
 A bright, scythe-shaped beam from above was flying towards him.
-Immediately he ran out of its path and dived for cover, just in time as the office behind him took the hit and erupted in a fiery ball of flames.
+The surprised policeman ran out of its path and dived for cover, just in time as the office behind him took the hit and erupted in a fiery ball of flames.

 Borun was sent flying, the blast of energy knocking him a few feet.
 His body was tossed like a ragdoll before it hit the ground, tumbling along in a roll before slowing to a stop.
 He lay on the ground for a few seconds, dazed.
 When Borun managed to look up, he saw something that could only be described as surreal.